 Before you dismiss this thought, listen up—

 Last year, some real estate agents began using drones to fly over properties and capture images for their clients.
-This year we expect to see more drones in the air as operators no longer need a commercial pilot’s license to fly.

 Getting a birds-eye view of a property isn’t the only reason to use a drone, real estate agents can use the new technology to show buyers important parts of the neighborhood they are looking at, or interact with clients in new ways like broadcasting a property tour live on social media.